Martchus/cpp-utilities/README.md

 C++ core features, MSVC x86/x64 build tools, Windows SDK and vpkg should be enough.
 In Qt's online installer you can also uncheck everything except the MSVC build of Qt itself.

-If the compilation of the resource file doesn't work you can use `-DWINDOWS_RC_FILE=OFF` to continue the build regardless.
+If the compilation of the resource file doesn't work you can use `-DWINDOWS_RESOURCES_ENABLED=OFF` to continue the build regardless.

 ##### Remarks about special presets
 The presets starting with `arch-` are for use under Arch Linux.
 Do *not* use them unless you know what you